Unsourced Random Access: A Comprehensive Survey: URA over GMAC

-As indicated in the previous subsection, it is shown in \cite{polyanskiy2017perspective} that conventional random access techniques are energy inefficient for the URA setup.
+As shown in the previous subsection, the conventional RA techniques are energy-inefficient for the URA framework.
 As a result, there have been substantial efforts to develop low-complexity and energy-efficient schemes that can be used in practical systems.
+The main approaches for this purpose in the literature can be categorized as slotting the transmission frame, coded compressed sensing (CCS), random spreading, interleave-division MA (IDMA), and on-off division MA (ODMA).
+In the following, we review these schemes.